unlock-protocol/unlock/unlock-protocol-com/blog/airdrop-nft-memberships.md

 Memberships can then be purchased directly by the fans.
 This happens by calling the [`purchase` function](https://docs.unlock-protocol.com/developers/smart-contracts/lock-api#purchase) on the Lock contract.
 In practice, this function can actually be called with another recipient's address, in order for them to receive the NFT (instead of the buyer).

 However, in a lot of cases, creators may want to "give away" or **airdrop NFT memberships** for free to some of their users.
-Here are example of why this is useful:
+Here are examples of why this is useful:

 - This is how our [credit card](/blog/credit-card-nft) flow works: the NFT is paid "off chain" via a credit card transaction, and _granted_ on chain (technically, no on-chain payment happens).
 - Someone might want to give a "limited time" trial.
 For example, my [personal blog](https://ouvre-boite.com) has a membership of its own, where NFTs expire after 1 year, but where anyone who [follows me on Twitter](https://twitter.com/julien51) [can claim a 30 minute](https://claim-ouvre-boite-membership.herokuapp.com/) trial!